Stevie Snow

 Videos

-Hubspot found that 54 percent of people want to see more video content from marketers.
+HubSpot found that 54% of people want to see more video content from marketers.
 You don’t want to let the people down, do you?
-Video is among the most engaging forms on visual content, and it has a reputation for boosting blog performance by considerable measures.
+Video is among the most engaging forms of visual content, and it has a reputation for boosting blog performance by considerable measures.
+Few medium sare more powerful than motion pictures that combine sight, sound and story.

 As with anything visual, original video content is your best move.
 However, embedding relevant videos published by other companies won’t hurt either.
 Just remember to give credit where it’s due.